Indian Psychiatric Society

 The Indian Psychiatric Society (IPS) is the oldest professional association of psychiatrists in India.
 Founded during the 34th Indian Science Congress, IPS replaced the Indian division of the Royal Medico-Psychological Association.

-Dr Savita Malhotra from Chandigarh is the current President of the Indian Psychiatric Society.
+Savita Malhotra from Chandigarh is the current President of the Indian Psychiatric Society.

-Dr Amrit Pattojoshi from Bhubaneswar, Odisha is the Hon.
+Amrit Pattojoshi from Bhubaneswar, Odisha is the Hon.
 General Secretary.

 Founding

 In 1929, Col. Berkeley Hill founded the Indian Association for Mental Hygiene, affiliated with the National Council for Mental Health Hygiene in Great Britain.
 The Association ceased to function after yew years.

 Later, Dr Banarasi Das campaigned for the Indian division of the Royal Medico-Psychological Association.
 The division was formed in 1939 and functioned till 1947.

 On 7 January 1947, during the 34th Indian Science Congress, the founding members decided to dissolve the Indian division of the Royal Medico-Psychological Association and establish the Indian Psychiatric Society.
 Ajita Chakraborty was elected president of the society in 1976, thereby becoming the first woman to serve as president of the society.